 Are you looking for a healthier ranch dressing your kids will love?

-Unfortunately, the stuff at the store has a mile long ingredient list with unidentifiable ingredients; and the powdered stuff has MSG!
+Unfortunately, the stuff at the store has a mile-long ingredients list with unidentifiable ingredients; and the powdered stuff has MSG!

-Most homemade recipes either call for mayonnaise, buttermilk or both…and since I’m not keen on the powdered stuff… I’ve been spending nearly $6 on the freshly made organic stuff.
+Most homemade recipes either call for mayonnaise, buttermilk, or both, and because I’m not keen on the powdered stuff, I’ve been spending nearly $6 on the freshly made organic stuff.

 While searching for a healthier recipe for homemade ranch dressing, I met mom blogger, Laura Cipullo of Mom Dishes It Out.

 She has a delicious recipe that uses Greek yogurt instead of the traditional mayonnaise ingredient.
 I was immediately attracted to this recipe not only for its simplicity but also because it uses real ingredients.

 If you are a first-time visitor or have been loving our recipes for a while, you should know that here at MOMables, we promote recipes that use real ingredients.
 For this reason, all of our school lunch menus cut out the boxed “stuff” and keep it real.